denysdovhan/inboxer/README.md

 ## Disclaimer

 This code is in no way affiliated with, authorised, maintained, sponsored or endorsed by Google or any of its affiliates or subsidiaries.
-This is an independent and unofficial Google Inbox app.
+This is an independent and unofficial Inbox by Gmail app.
 Use it at your own risk.

 ## End User License Agreement